 image/webp MIME type is only used for WhatsApp stickers, which have additional requirements.
 See the section "WhatsApp Stickers" below for more details.

-**WhatsApp outbound OGG is only supported when the ogg file uses the opus codec, which are files with the
+**WhatsApp outbound OGG is only supported when the ogg file uses the opus audio codec.
+These files may have the

 The following size restrictions apply to WhatsApp media messages:

 - Audio, Video and Document media messages up to 16 MB.

 A WhatsApp media message can only contain one media object.
 Additional MediaUrl parameters will be ignored.
 At this time, Twilio will not transcode media for outgoing WhatsApp messages, so if you need to send a media object that is larger than the limit for that media type, please reduce the file size before sending it to Twilio.